MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Job_Details.md

 # About Job Details

-# SHORT DESCRIPTION
+## SHORT DESCRIPTION

 Provides details about background jobs on local and remote computers.

-# DETAILED DESCRIPTION
+## DETAILED DESCRIPTION

-This topic explains the concept of a background job and provides technical information about how background jobs work in Windows PowerShell.
+This topic explains the concept of a background job and provides technical information about how background jobs work in PowerShell.

 This topic is a supplement to the [about_Jobs](about_Jobs.md) and [about_Remote_Jobs](about_Remote_Jobs.md) topics.

-# ABOUT BACKGROUND JOBS
+### ABOUT BACKGROUND JOBS

 A background job runs a command or expression asynchronously.
 It might run a cmdlet, a function, a script, or any other command-based task.
 It is designed to run commands that take an extended period of time, but you can use it to run any command in the background.

-When a synchronous command runs, the Windows PowerShell command prompt is suppressed until the command is complete.
-But a background job does not suppress the Windows PowerShell prompt.
+When a synchronous command runs, the PowerShell command prompt is suppressed until the command is complete.
+But a background job does not suppress the PowerShell prompt.
 A command to start a background job returns a job object.
 The prompt returns immediately so you can work on other tasks while the background job runs.